Greef Karga: Conception

 The character of Greef Karga was created by Jon Favreau, the creator and showrunner of The Mandalorian.
 He was originally planned to make a brief appearance in the series, but Favreau and the series writers found that they liked the character so much that they expanded his part and gave him a larger role.
+Karga was initially envisioned as a Weequay, a species first seen on Return of the Jedi (1983), but Favreau and his crew concluded that they didn't wish to have Karga's performance hidden behind a mask.

 Greef Karga was first publicly unveiled during the Star Wars Celebration convention in Chicago on April 14, 2019, along with the character Cara Dune.
-The event also featured teaser footage featuring Greef, a still photo of the character, and included a panel discussion with Weathers and Gina Carano, the actress who portrays Cara, discussing their characters.
+The event also featured teaser footage featuring Greef, a still photo of the character, and included a panel discussion with Carl Weathers and Gina Carano, the actress who portrays Cara, discussing their characters.
 A fully finished scene of Greef offering a bounty to the Mandalorian was also screened.
 It was the first time Weathers had seen finalized footage from the show, after which he said: "How can you not react to that?
 It's beautiful hearing the fans react to it."

 During the panel, Weathers said of his character: "He's kind of the head of this guild of bounty hunters.
 There seems to be a lot of kind of nefarious people."
 Some publications misspelled Karga's name after the event, with Anthony Gramuglia of Comic Book Resources calling him "Greif Marda", and Variety writer Jordan Moreau misspelling the last name as "Carga".
 Further footage of the character was included in the first trailer of The Mandalorian. which debuted at the D23 convention on August 23, 2019.
 According to Adrienne Tyler of Screen Rant, some viewers mistook images of Greef Carga in the trailer for Lando Calrissian, a Star Wars character who dates back to the original Star Wars trilogy.
 On October 28, a character poster of The Mandalorian solely featuring Greef Karga was released.